SU1JUN4KANG1/SJ_K/Using-Instructions.md

    + 02RGB_LED
  Set the RGBLED's R,G,B value,which will change the led color
    + 03ADC_AND_DAC
- Read ADC information from FPGA and output by Serial write DAC value to FPGA
+ Read ADC information from FPGA and output by Serial, adn write DAC value to FPGA
    + 04SWITCH
- Check the switch and ouput infomation by Serial
+ Check the SW4 and ouput infomation by Serial
    + 05SWITCH_FPGA_BIT
- Using i2c to send infomation to ESP32 to switch the fpga-logic-bit.
+ Using i2c to send infomation to ESP32 to select the fpga-logic-bit.

 Opening the .ino file and dowmload it by arduino IDE，you can check the board functionality